-The hike down was more brutal because we were in the hottest part of the day and our knees were pretty tired while stepping down the rocks.
+The hike down seemed more difficult because we were in the hottest part of the day.
 We went back down the trail the same way we came and making it back to town for a late lunch.

 Notes on Hiking Cerro Uchumachi

-Hiking Cerro Uchumachi isn’t a mind-blowing hike, but it does provide some nice views and a great opportunity to get some exercise while exploring the area.
-The hike isn’t particularly difficult, but it can get very hot and steep at points, so it is important to stop and drink plenty of water.
+Hiking Cerro Uchumachi overall provides some nice views of the jungle and peaks.
+The hike isn’t particularly difficult, but it can get very hot and steep at points, so it is important to take plenty of water.

 We recommend wearing sturdy shoes because the trail is rocky and sometimes muddy after a rain.
 Whether or not you are there in the rainy season, it’s always smart to bring a rain jacket.
 This is the jungle after all, and rain here is common.

-We have been warned of the occasional mugging of tourists while they are hiking more remote trails in the area, so it is best to hike with a buddy and just keep your wits about you.
+We were warned of the occasional mugging of tourists while they are hiking more remote trails in the area, so it is best to hike with a buddy and just keep your wits about you.

 One great aspect of this hike is that it can be done at your own leisure.
 Though we recommend going in the morning to beat the heat, you can go at any point in the day and hike as far in as you want.